-Enabling or disabling port overrides will interrupt and sever any active datasource and server connections.
+Enabling Port Overrides will interrupt and sever any active Datasource and Server connections.

-With port overrides turned on, users automatically have ports assigned for each datasource and can connect to as many as they like at any time.
+Port Overrides ensures that users automatically have ports assigned for each Datasource and can connect to as many as they like at any time.